Building Loan Program

 - Expanding current facilities where substantial construction is required, especially to make facilities more accessible

 Because the program is not intended to replace local financing options, congregations are encouraged to meet with local bankers and seek the most competitive financing for their project.
 For guidance on how to negotiate with bankers, see Beyond Fundraising, written by Wayne Clark.
 Chapter nine is titled “Debt is More Than a Four-Letter Word” and speaks to the issue of obtaining financing.

 The UUA makes commitments for market rate loans from $50,000 to $900,000.
 The interest rate is set at the time of closing and will be the greater of (i) 5.00% or (ii) the five-year Treasuries plus three-percent.
 All loans will have a five-year term.

 Congregations are required to be Annual Program Fund (APF) Fair-Share members at the time of application.
 They must also retain Fair-Share status throughout the life of the loan.
 Fair-Share records are reviewed annually.
 If a congregation fails to pay its full Fair-Share to their district and to the UUA, the interest rate is increased by two-percent for the following fiscal year.
 This is not to be viewed as a payment in lieu of APF dues.
 The interest rate drops back down by two-percent in the fiscal year following their return to Fair-Share status.

 There is a $250 application fee, payable when submitting an application.
-The congregation is charged $2,900 (plus dispersements) for the legal fees incurred by the UUA as part of creating and recording the mortgage.
+The congregation is charged $2,900 (plus disbursements) for the legal fees incurred by the UUA in preparing the loan documents.
 The congregation is also charged one point at the time of closing.